 Xbox One vs PS4 apps

-Xbox One corners the app-filled market with the first next-gen access to HBO Go, ESPN, Fox Now, FX Now, NFL, Ted, The CW, Twitch, Univision Deportes, Verizon FiOS TV and YouTube.
-It also has Microsoft's own Internet Explorer, OneDrive, Skype and Xbox Music and Xbox Video services.
+Xbox One corners the app-filled market with ESPN, Fox Now, FX Now, NFL, Ted, The CW, Twitch, Univision Deportes, Verizon FiOS TV and YouTube.
+It also has Microsoft's own soon-to-be-defunct Internet Explorer, OneDrive, Skype and Xbox Music and Xbox Video services.

 That contrasts with PS4.
 Sony's console features Crunchyroll, Epix, NBA Game Time, NHL GameCenter Live, YuppTV, the WWE Network and the free music video playing app VidZone.

 Initially, Xbox One had first access to HBO Go before PS4, but now both consoles have the premium channel as an app.
 At least, if your cable provider isn't Comcast.
 Neither system has HBO Now, which remains exclusive to Apple TV.

 More niche apps are expected as time goes on, so this is hardly the final list of apps for Xbox One and PS4.
 Sony backers who are also HBO subscriptions can expect equal next-generation treatment for the the premium on-demand network "eventually," which just cements Xbox One's app-filled advantage.

 Are Xbox One vs PS4 backward compatible?